FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 ..
 R10

 Each of these tools have their own merits and demerits.
-In this tutorial we will be learning to use mercurial or hg.
+In this tutorial we shall learn how to use mercurial or hg.

 Let's now get into Installation